-When conducting calls from the analog landline network, either the party using the FRITZ!Box to call or both parties hear a deep humming sound.
-The noise is clearly audible and not the same as the very quiet and barely perceptible noise that can be heard on all analog landlines.
-You do not hear the humming noise when conducting internet calls.
+During calls over the analog landline, either the party using the FRITZ!Box to call or both parties hear a deep humming sound.
+The noise is clearly audible and is not the very quiet and barely audible noise that can be heard on all analog landlines.
+You do not hear the humming noise during internet calls.

 1 Installing the latest FRITZ!OS for the FRITZ!Box

 - Install the latest FRITZ!OS on the FRITZ!Box.

 - Connect a telephone to the same line.

 - If the telephone also does not work when connected to your line, contact your telephony provider and have your line checked.